Saving Sight /Roatán

 • Development and Compilation of screening and referral database and tracking program

-• Volunteer work in the community close to the clinic working with children as tutors, helping with English or homework, playing sports with the children at either SOL Foundation or the Sandy Bay Lighthouse Orphanage
+• Volunteer work in the community close to the clinic working with children as tutors, helping with English or homework, playing sports with the children at either SOL Foundation (non-profit) or the Sandy Bay Lighthouse Orphanage

 Project Application Process